- 23rd August: Derry Girls wins Edinburgh TV Festival comedy award

 - Michael Lennox

-- Catherine Gosling Fuller, Caroline Leddy, Liz Lewin and Jimmy Mulville
+- Catherine Gosling Fuller, Caroline Leddy, Liz Lewin, Jimmy Mulville and Lisa McGee

 It's 1994 - a time when nobody can seem to agree on anything, except how much they all enjoy using an acronym (The IRA, The UDA, The RUC).
 Armed police in armoured Land Rovers, British Army check points and "peace" walls are all an everyday reality for 16-year old Erin and her friends.